8 Signs You Should Schedule an Electrical Inspection

 Home renovations and new appliances place additional strain on your electrical system.
 For example, installing a modern HVAC system, hot tub, or home office setup often requires more power than your previous setup.

-Even smaller updates like chandelier light installation near me, recessed lighting installation, or bathroom exhaust fan upgrades can demand rewiring.
-Professional recessed lighting installation service or exhaust fan installation service near me ensures your additions are safe, functional, and efficient.
+Even smaller updates like chandelier light installation, recessed lighting, or bathroom exhaust fan upgrades can demand rewiring.
+Professional recessed lighting or exhaust fan installation service ensures your additions are safe, functional, and efficient.

 After renovations, an inspection helps confirm your home is still up to code and your circuits can handle the new load.